subhajyotirkmveri/question_answering_fetching_url/README.md

-# RockyBot: News Research Tool

-RockyBot is a user-friendly news research tool designed for effortless information retrieval.
-Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.
+# QuestionAnsweringBot: Ask any question and fetch the answer from relevant URLs

 ![](rockybot.jpg)

 ## Features
+- Ask any question and returns that relevant urls
+- From those urls select some url as your wish

-- Load URLs or upload text files containing URLs to fetch article content.
+- Load URLs
 - Process article content through LangChain's UnstructuredURL Loader
 - Construct an embedding vector using OpenAI's embeddings and leverage FAISS, a powerful similarity search library, to enable swift and effective retrieval of relevant information
 - Interact with the LLM's (Chatgpt) by inputting queries and receiving answers along with source URLs.